 Have you heard of a nursemaid’s elbow?
-This is a fancy coined term for elbow subluxation or elbow dislocation.
+It’s just a fancy way of saying elbow subluxation or elbow dislocation.
 The name comes from caregivers (nursemaids) pulling on children’s arms and dislocating the elbow!
 EEK!

-This happens when a quick force is applied to the elbow joint, causing the radius to dislocate!
-It can happen from your child falling and trying to catch himself OR a quick pulling force on the arm.
-Often it happens when a child is picked up by the arms (below the elbow), swung around by the arms or if the child is holding an adult’s hand and falls down (your natural instinct is to pull up to catch their fall).
+Your child can dislocate their radius by trying to catch themselves when falling or a quick pulling force on their arm.
+Most frequently, a child dislocates their radius when they are being picked up by the arms (below the elbow), swung around by their arms, or if the child is holding an adult’s hand and falls (your natural instinct is to pull up to catch their fall).

-- Between these ages, a child’s ligaments are very lax because they are still developing.
-Kids grow at a super fast rate during this period, so they need their joints to be able to grow and expand quickly.
-Lax ligaments are great for growing, not so great for fragile joints like the elbow!
+Unfortunately, Nursemaid’s Elbow is very common in children ages 1-4.
+There are a few different reasons.
+First, between these ages, a child’s ligaments are very lax because they are still developing.
+Kids grow at a fast rate during this period, and their joints need to be able to grow and expand quickly.
+Lax ligaments are great for growing but not so great for fragile joints like the elbow!

-- During this age, think about how much kids depend on an adult: getting dressed, getting picked up, holding hands in the parking lot or crossing the street.
+The second reason is that during this age, kids depend on their parents a lot!
+They need help with getting dressed, being picked up, and holding hands while in a parking lot or crossing the street.
 The elbow just tends to be in a more compromised position a lot of the time during the age range AND just happens to be in its most fragile state then, too!

 It does not take much force at all to cause a nursemaid’s elbow.
-This is why I suggest never holding babies hands overhead to practice walking and to never pick up by the hands/arms.
-The joint is just loose and fragile and it can be the smallest amount of pressure that causes it.
+This is why I suggest never holding a baby’s hands overhead to practice walking and never picking them up by the hands/arms.
+The joint is loose and fragile, and it only takes the smallest amount of pressure to cause Nursemaid’s Elbow.

 - AVOID swinging or lifting your child by the arms for fun.
 I know it’s cute, but it is SO not worth it.

-- AVOID pulling or jerking the arms/hands when getting dressed or doing other daily living tasks
+- AVOID pulling or jerking their arms/hands when they’re getting dressed or doing other daily living tasks

 - PAY ATTENTION to your child’s arm position when holding their hands in a parking lot, playground, crossing the street, etc. If they fall while holding your hand, please don’t PULL up on the arm to break their fall.
 A skinned knee is better than a dislocated elbow!

 The GOOD NEWS is that once the dislocation is reduced, most of the time the pain subsides pretty quickly and your child will most likely return to full function of the arm soon.
-Depending on how long it was dislocated there would be some inflammation (swelling) in the joint and that can cause some irritation and pain.
-You can use ice on the elbow if your babe will tolerate it.
+Depending on how long it was dislocated, there would be some inflammation (swelling) in the joint, which can cause irritation and pain.
+You can use ice on the elbow if your babe tolerates it.
 Ask your doctor about any pain management that might be appropriate.
-If your child is older they might be afraid to jump right back into using the arm for fear that it will hurt again.
+If your child is older, they might be afraid to jump right back into using the arm, fearing that it will hurt again.
 Don’t force anything– just follow your child’s lead and let them go at their own pace!

 This is a common question: